-As the video shows, push your key at a 45° angle into the cork until most of the key is lodged.
-Then, begin pushing the key around in circles and pull up at the same time; the cork will start to screw upward and will eventually twist free of the neck.
+As the video shows, push your key at a 45° angle into the cork until most of the key is in the cork.
+Then, push the key around in circles while pulling up; the cork will start to screw upward and will eventually twist free of the neck.

-If you're all out of keys and have tried the slapping methods above, chances are you do have some kind of knife nearby.
+If you're all out of keys and have tried the slapping methods above, chances are you do have a knife of some kind nearby.
 Though serrated is best, you can wiggle a wine cork out with any knife, much like with the key method.

 If you have a cheap bottle of wine and want to get all warmed up for the winter, you can make some makeshift mulled wine using the proper mulling spices.
-To get the cork out, just boil some water then but the bottle in... the cork will slowly creep out on its own, and then you can add your mulling spices and little simmer some before serving.
+To get the cork out, boil some water, take it off the heat and put the bottle in... the cork will slowly creep out on its own!
+When the bottle is open, dump that water and pour the wine into the pot.
+Heat it and add your mulling spices.
+Simmer a little and serve.